 Funeral Toraja: the video

-It is a kind of great country festival, mixing animist and Christian beliefs, for an ultimate collective homage to the deceased.
-A sumptuous ceremony, astonishing, very interesting, which often lasts several days.
+It is a sort of great country festival, mixing animist and Christian beliefs, for a final collective tribute to the deceased.
+A sumptuous ceremony, amazing, very interesting, which often lasts several days.
 And not at all the pure "tourist trap" that I feared a little.

 In addition to the extended and close family, many outdoor guests are invited to the party.
 Because it's a party.
 Cheerful and colorful, spectacular, between animated fair and big meeting family friendly.